complexcodeinfo/graphplatform.github.io/index.markdown

 # Graph Platform

-It is the year 2022, and Wikipedia does not not have an article about Graph Data Platform.
-It would be good to learn the original of the term someday, but at this moment some graph database vendors are using this term to paint a bright future of when data is used for the better and faster way to manage highly connected data.

-In some cases, certain software engineers are given a task to design and deliver such platform for their orgnanizations and customers.
+The goal of this site to collect details and design decisions when it comes to implementing **graph data platform**.

 But what is it?
 What is the graph data platform?

 # Connected and linked data

-The next dimension to compete is beyond the ability to calculate (general computing), store (big data), analyse (AI/ML) is to connect and piece together information from multiple sources.

-Hence, graph is nothing but a model suche relationships and connections between various things.
+Graph is nothing but a model suche relationships and connections between various things.

 As the number and complexity of such connections grows, it is getting harder to maintain it by a single person or a single device.